Thor Ragnarok (The Movie)

 What was different from the other Thor films?

 I have been a Marvel fan for many years, see my blog on Marvel or DC.
-So my knowledge and understanding predates the movie Thor that was released in 2011.
+So my knowledge and understanding predate the movie Thor which was released in 2011.

 So what wasn’t I sure about?
 The first thing for me was the humour in Thor Ragnarok.
 I know many people really enjoyed the humour in it.
 I found it distracted from the film and the story.
 There was a lot of humour in it between Hulk/Bruce Banner and Thor.